basho/riak-java-client/README.md

 Riak Java Client
 ==================

-**Riak Java Client** is a client which makes it easy to communicate with [Riak](http://basho.com/riak/), an open source, distributed database that focuses on high availability, horizontal scalability, and *predictable* latency.
-Both Riak and this code is maintained by [Basho](http://www.basho.com/).
+The **Riak Java Client** enables communication with [Riak](http://basho.com/riak/), an open source, distributed database that focuses on high availability, horizontal scalability, and *predictable* latency.
+Both Riak and this code are maintained by [Basho](http://www.basho.com/).

 1. [Installation](#installation)
 2. [Documentation](#documentation)